Book Summary: The Selfish Gene by Richard Dawkins

 In the fifth chapter, Dawkins discusses the replication of the gene and how it relates to the selfish gene.
 He argues that the selfish gene is not just a theoretical concept, but rather a reality that can be observed in the natural world.
 This means that the goal of the gene is to replicate itself as many times as possible, regardless of the consequences for the organism it is a part of.

-See also Book Summary: The Extended Mind by Annie Murphy Paul
+See also Book Summary: The Extended Phenotype by Richard Dawkins

 Chapter 6: The Extended Phenotype